 Please read the following carefully.
 Submitting Personal Data to the Website and/or availing of our Services and/or accepting the terms of this Policy indicates that you have reviewed this Policy and have agreed to be bound by it.
 You will be required to accept this Policy before submitting Personal Data to the Website.
 If you do not agree to these terms you must leave our Website immediately and no longer avail of the Services.
 If you choose to accept this Policy, we will keep a record of your acceptance in this regard.

 We will handle your Personal Data in accordance with Data Protection Legislation.
-“Data Protection Legislation” means the Data Protection Acts 1988 and 2003 and Directive 95/46/EC, any other applicable law or regulation relating to the processing of personal data and to privacy (including the E-Privacy Directive and the European Communities (Electronic Communications Networks and Services) (Privacy and Electronic Communications) Regulations 2011 (“E-Privacy Regulations”), as such legislation shall be amended, revised or replaced from time to time, including by operation of the General Data Protection Regulation (EU) 2016/679 (“GDPR”) (and laws implementing or supplementing the GDPR, and laws amending or supplementing the E-Privacy Regulations).
+“Data Protection Legislation” means the Data Protection Acts 1988 to 2018, the General Data Protection Regulation (EU) 2016/679 (“GDPR”), and any other applicable law or regulation relating to the processing of Personal Data and to privacy (including the E-Privacy Directive 2002/58/EC and the European Communities (Electronic Communications Networks and Services) (Privacy and Electronic Communications) Regulations 2011 (“E-Privacy Regulations”), as such legislation shall be supplemented, amended, revised or replaced from time to time.

-The data controller in respect of information which we collect through the Website is ByrneWallace.
+We are the data controller in respect of information which we collect through the Website.
 Our position regarding whether we act as a data processor or data controller in respect of the provision of the Services is set out in our Terms of Business with clients.